Bolo101/Blockchain/ultimateLearning/foundryFundamentals/notes.md

 To do so add an uint256 argument to your test.
 By adding this the test will be run 256 times by default (can be changed in toml file under **runs**)

+## Forked test environment and private key

+When trying to deploy smart contract on Sepolia testnet we receive a **MustBeSubOwner** We can use **vm.startBroadcast()** and provide a private key To do so we add a **address account** in our HelperConfig file.
+It is the address of our private key from test account.
+From **Base.sol** file we use default tx.origin address for local instance